Narotam-Mishra/material-ui-learning/ReadMe.txt

 # Alert is a feedback component in MUI.

 # An Alert component displays a short important message in a way that attracts the user's attention without interrupting the user's task.

+## Lec 35 -  Snackbar (8:16)

+# Snackbar component provide brief notifications and also known as 'toast' notifications.

+# As per MUI docs, Snackbar inform users of a process that an App has performed or will perform.
+They appear temporarily towards the bottom of the screen they don't require user input to disappear.

+## Lec 36 - Dialog (6:54)

+# A Dialog is a type of a modal that appears in front of the application content to present important information or ask for a decision.
+Unlike a snackbar Dialog component disable all app functionalities when they appear and remain on screen untill confirmed or dismissed.
+Since they are purposefully interruptive make sure to use them only when necessary.